What Is a Question?

 The question could be a yes/no question or could be an alternative question.
 There are two possible ways to answer this question: 'Yes, he did/No, he did not'.
 Or either of the choices 'spaghettis' or 'pizza'.

-Tag (also called disjunctive) questions can transform a statement into a yes-no question.
+Tag questions (also called disjunctive questions) can transform a statement into a yes-no question.
 Normally, the tag questions contain an affirmative main clause and a negative tag, or a negative main clause and an affirmative tag.
+Take a look at the examples:

 Myra makes the best chocolate cake,